 The word LukeyoutheU has three parts: Luke, you, and the U.

-The name Luke suggests two heroic figures: Luke Skywalker of Star Wars, and Luke from the Bible.
+The name Luke points to two heroic figures: Luke Skywalker of Star Wars, and Luke from the Bible.
 Story, history, and myth intermingle and play overlapping roles in our lives.

 Luke is a reference to the past.
-We think of the past as definite and done and, in most ways, it is.
+We think of the past as definite and done; in most ways, it is.
 But what the events of the past mean, what we decide the events of the past mean to us today, is largely up to us.
 Really, it is!
-Up to us individually and up to us corporately.
+Decided by us individually and us corporately.

 The pronoun you, dear reader, is about you, you now reading this.
 You are at the center of your own story.
 You are the centerpoint of your own life.
 You are the focal point of your own experience no matter how much people may try to make you only an object in theirs.
-No matter how much you may want others to take control of your life, you are responsible for your conscious and unconscious responses to your circumstances.
-This is true even as you can never be the sole cause of your circumstances, whether you consider those circumstances good or bad.
+No matter how much you may want others to take control of your life.
+You are responsible for your conscious and unconscious responses to your circumstances.
+This is true even as you can never be the sole cause of your circumstances or the sole controller of your unconscious.

-The U is my shorthand for "the Universe."
+The U is shorthand for "the Universe."
 By "the Universe" I mean everything.
-All of it, the physical and the nonphysical.
+All of it, the physical and the nonphysical, the seen and unseen.
+All of it.
 All of life.
-This world experience, all of its smaller parts (quantum particles, cells, bacteria, small organisms, ants, etc.) and bigger ones, too (mountains, oceans, the earth, other planets, solar systems, galaxies).
+The whole of the world experience, including all of its smaller parts (quantum particles, cells, bacteria, small organisms, ants, etc.) and bigger ones, too (mountains, oceans, the earth, other planets, solar systems, galaxies).
 All that happens in it.
 Everything.
-Let us be clear: life is not only about you, or me, it is not about only humanity.
+Let us be clear.
+Life is not only about you, or me; it is not about only humanity.
 We humans are currently part of the equation of life on this planet but we are, by no means, necessary for life on this planet.
 Or in the universe.